Legacy Planning

 Last Will and Testament

-Your will outlines who receives your assets, who is your executor, and who becomes guardian of any minor children.
-Without a will, provincial laws determine distribution.
+Your will outlines who receives your assets, who serves as executor, and who becomes guardian of minor children.
+Without one, provincial law decides.

 Power of Attorney

-A Continuing Power of Attorney for Property gives a trusted person authority to manage your finances if you are incapacitated.
-A Personal Care POA covers healthcare decisions.
+A Continuing Power of Attorney for Property lets a trusted person manage your finances if you are incapacitated; a Personal Care POA covers healthcare decisions.

 Beneficiary Designations

-Assets like life insurance, RRSPs, TFSAs, and pension plans can pass directly to named beneficiaries outside of your estate, avoiding probate fees.
+Life insurance, RRSPs, TFSAs, and pensions can pass directly to named beneficiaries outside your estate, avoiding probate fees.

 Trusts

-Trusts can provide control over how and when assets are distributed, protect beneficiaries, and in some cases, reduce the tax burden on your estate.
+Trusts can control how and when assets are distributed, protect beneficiaries, and in some cases reduce the tax burden on your estate.

 Tax Considerations in Estate Planning

 In Canada, there is a deemed disposition of assets at death, which can trigger capital gains taxes.
-Strategic planning with a financial advisor and estate lawyer can help minimize this tax burden using tools like spousal rollovers, life insurance proceeds, charitable bequests, and trust structures.
+Strategic planning with a financial advisor and estate lawyer can help minimize this burden using tools like spousal rollovers, life insurance proceeds, charitable bequests, and trust structures.
+For a plain-language starting point, read our guides on estate planning basics and whether you need a will.

 Yes.
 A will ensures your assets go where you intend, not where provincial law directs.
-It also allows you to name guardians for minor children, appoint a trusted executor, and avoid family conflicts over your estate.
+It also lets you name guardians for minor children, appoint a trusted executor, and avoid family conflict over your estate.

 Life insurance can fund the tax bill at death without forcing your estate to sell assets.
 It can also equalize inheritances between children who inherit business assets and those who receive other assets, or provide a legacy gift to charity.